mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 The problem was that I realized one of my main sources of stress was support tickets that had escalated to me.

-For a while, I thought that was just the nature of escalated support issues.
+For a while, I thought that was just the nature of support escalation.
 I'm only seeing the toughest customer questions, so of course they're going to feel stressful.
 Thinking about it more, I found that some of it was fixable.

 First, I adjusted our process for escalation.
 Most escalation took the form of, "Michael, here's a problem we've never seen before.
 How do you want us to handle it?"
 I encouraged the team to tweak this by proposing a solution as part of escalating to me.
 If I wasn't available, and they were the last line of support, what would they tell the customer?

-That worked well because 80% of the time, the team came up with the same solution that I would have recommended.
+80% of the time, the team came up with the same solution that I would have recommended.
 And the more they did this, the better they got at tackling hard cases.

-Once I saw how close the team's answers were to my own, I realized there was no need to block the process on an answer from me.
-If 80% of the time, my only contribution is, "Yes, do that," why not just do their plan immediately and check with me asynchronously about alternatives?
+Once I saw how close the team's answers were to my own, I realized there was no need to block a support ticket on an answer from me.
+If 80% of the time, my only contribution is, "Yes, do that," why not just do their plan immediately and check with me about alternatives in parallel?

 In the minority of cases where I had a better idea for solving a support issue, it was almost always something the customer could try in addition to my team's suggestion.
 We never ran into a situation where my team told me, "Oh, we wish you'd intervened earlier because we suggested putting their device in the microwave, and now both are broken."